-2020 Vision for Water Education Programme
+Water and Sanitation Education Programme

-The 2020 Vision for Water Education Programme (previously known as 2020 vision for Water, Sanitation and Environment Education programme: 2020VFWSEP) was initiated in 1996 with a few schools participating in some parts of South Africa.
+The Water and Sanitation Education Programme (WSEP) was initiated in 1996 with a few schools participating in some parts of South Africa.
 The programme is currently implemented in all nine provinces of the country.
 It is a school based education programme which promotes water use efficiency, water quality management, increase awareness about alien invasive plants and their impact in our water resources, health and hygiene, enhance the interest of learners in water resource management and sanitation.

-The 2020 VFWEP engages the learners and educators on various educational projects.
+The WSEP engages the learners and educators on various educational projects.
 The learners identify water and sanitation related problems in their school and communities, conduct research, recommend and implement solutions.
-The projects of 2020 VFWEP are Baswa le Meetse Awards, South African Youth Water Prize, Aqua Enduro, Curriculum Support and Intervention Projects.
+The projects of WSEP are Baswa le Meetse, South African Youth Water Prize, Aqua Enduro, Curriculum Support, Public Speaking and Interventions projects.

-The 2020 VFWEP is implemented in collaboration with the Department of Basic Education.
+The WSEP is implemented in collaboration with the Department of Basic Education.
 Educational resource materials which enable educators to implement water and sanitation activities as stipulated in the curriculum have been developed and are under review.
-The new curriculum requires learners to be engaged in intervention projects which promote their active participation and enable them to solve problems related to water, sanitation and invasive alien plants.
+The new curriculum requires learners to be engaged in intervention projects which promote their active participation and enable them to solve problems related to water and sanitation.

-Aims of 2020 Vision for Water Education Programme
+Aims of the Water and Sanitation Education Programme

-- a) To implement of Action Projects i.e. Baswa le Meetse Awards, South African Youth Water Prize and Aqua Enduro. - b) To celebrate special environmental days e.g. National Water Week, Arbor Week, Sanitation Week, Weed buster Week, World Monitoring Day etc. - c) Provide support to educators and learners to enable them to implement water and sanitation activities within schools curriculum by - Implementing intervention projects aimed at solving problems related to water and sanitation in schools and communities. - Rolling out of curriculum aligned educational resource material to subject advisors and educators. - d) Establish and sustain strategic partnerships at district, provincial national and international level. - e) Promote careers in the water sector.
+- a) To implement Action Projects i.e. Baswa le Meetse, South African Youth Water Prize, Public Speaking and Aqua Enduro. - b) To celebrate special environmental days e.g. National Water Week, Arbor Week, Sanitation Week, Weed buster Week, World Monitoring Day etc. - c) Provide support to educators and learners to enable them to implement water and sanitation activities within the school's curriculum by - Implementing intervention projects aimed at solving problems related to water and sanitation in schools and communities. - · Rolling out of curriculum aligned educational resource material to subject advisors and educators. - d) Establish and sustain strategic partnerships at district, provincial national and international level. - e) Promote careers in the water sector.

-Objectives of 2020 Vision for Water Education Programme
+Objectives of the Water and Sanitation Education Programme

-- a) To impart knowledge that water is a limited resource which must be used efficiently, protected and conserved. - b) To encourage participation by learners and communities in the management of water resources and sanitation and make informed decisions. - c) To empower learners and enable them to transfer knowledge and water management skills to their parents and communities. - d) To impart knowledge of alien invasive species and negative impact on sustainability of water resources. - e) To empower learners and communities to practice good hygiene - f) To encourage learners to choose careers in water resource management and sanitation.
+- a) To impart knowledge that water is a limited resource which must be used efficiently, protected and conserved. - b) To encourage participation by learners and communities in the management of water resources and sanitation and make informed decisions. - c) To empower learners and enable them to transfer knowledge and water management skills to their parents and communities. - d) To impart knowledge of alien invasive species and negative impact on sustainability of water resources. - e) To empower learners and communities to practice good hygiene. - f) To encourage learners to choose careers in water resource management and sanitation.